AlecMcCutcheon/Get-QuantumRandom/README.md

 -InputArray <array>     An array to manipulate using the QRNG (Default: null) [Required]

 -Shuffle <switch>       A Switch to Shuffle the InputArray or not (Default: False) [Optional]
-                          - If True, Uses the QRNG to randomly shuffe the InputArray
+                          - If True, Uses the QRNG to randomly shuffle the InputArray
                           - If False, Uses the QRNG to randomly choose a value from the InputArray

 # If Only InputArray, Picks a random value from InputArray